APImetrics/APIm-CLI/docs/calls.md

 ### `apimetrics calls`

-List all API calls in the Project.
+List all API calls in the Project. **Project IDs** can be found in the Project Settings under the Admin section or by using the command `apimetrics projects -x --no-truncate`.

 ```
 USAGE